Prerequisite Course Questions

 You are encouraged to attend an Admissions Presentation on campus or should there be one offered at a location near you.
 Dates, time and locations of the presentations can be found at: Presentations and Tours

-You are also welcome to set up a time either on the phone or in person to talk with the Director of Admissions about your background and ways you can strengthen your preparation for a future application.
-Phone and in-person appointments can be set up by calling (607)253-3700.
+You are also welcome to set up a phone or Zoom appointment to talk with the Director of Admissions about your background and ways you can strengthen your preparation for a future application.
+We also offer Pre-Vet and Applicant Roundtables where you can learn more about how applications are reviewed and ways to strengthen a future application.
+Visit our web site to for these dates or to schedule an individual appointment.

 Post-baccalaureate Applicant Questions